-The purpose of this activity is to help you understand your own self-concept, self-esteem, and self-efficacy.
-For this activity, you will work on in dependently.
+The purpose of this assignment is to help you understand your own self-concept, self-esteem, and self-efficacy.
+For this assignment, you will work independently.

 - LO1.
 Compare and contrast self-concept, self-esteem, and self-efficacy. - LO2.
 Apply self-concept, self-esteem, and self-efficacy to personal experiences. - LO3.
-Discuss how social and family influences, culture, and media influence selfperception. - LO4.
+Discuss how social and family influences, culture, and media influence self-perception. - LO4.
 Compare and contrast personal, social, and cultural identities.

-You will be completing three short surveys to learn more about your self-concept, self-esteem, and self-efficacy.
+You will be completing several short surveys to learn more about your self-concept, self-esteem, and self-efficacy.
 Please use the links below to complete each survey.
 Make sure you save a copy of your results for each survey.